sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/04_discussion.md

 ### 2. Model Development
 * add and remove predictor variables based on variable importance and accuracy (e.g. different combinations of imagery sources or indices)
 * increase the number of trees in the random forest model
+* generate more training points in the areas of highest uncertainty and retrain the model with the addition of these new points

 ### 3. Postprocessing
 * change smoothing functions